Create, update, and delete KS via API

 - The following examples consider the access token to be set as the

-key from the returned JSON, then save it as an environment variable using theexport
+JWTenvironment variable.
+You can extract it from the authenticationcurlwith thejqcommand to get the value for theaccess_tokenkey from the returned JSON, then save it as an environment variable using theexportcommand, such as:

 export JWT=$(curl -s "https://idm.stackspot.com/$REALM/oidc/oauth/token" -H 'Content-Type: application/x-www-form-urlencoded' -d 'grant_type=client_credentials' -d "client_id=$CLIENT_ID" -d "client_secret=$CLIENT_KEY" | jq -r '.access_token')